 10. The produce in the Balkans is insanely fresh and almost always organic

-I’ve never had fresher-tasting salads than when in Albania, Macedonia, and Bulgaria.
+I’ve never had fresher-tasting salads than when in Albania, North Macedonia, and Bulgaria.
 These countries are largely still very agricultural outside of the main cities.
 As a result, you’ll find incredible salads all over the Balkans, with the ripest, most delicious tomatoes on earth.

-My favorite is the shopska salad, well loved in both Macedonia and Bulgaria — chopped tomatoes, cucumbers, red onion, and peppers, sometimes olives, all laying atop a heavy, heavy coating of fresh briny feta-like cheese called sirene.
+My favorite is the shopska salad, well loved in both North Macedonia and Bulgaria — chopped tomatoes, cucumbers, red onion, and peppers, sometimes olives, all laying atop a heavy, heavy coating of fresh briny feta-like cheese called sirene.

 11. And the Balkans is heaven for meat lovers, too.

 While there’s a lot that differentiates the countries in the Balkans, a few important things unite them, the number one probably being the Balkan love for grilled meat.
-The mixed grilled meat plate is inextricable from Balkans travel, all barbecued and spiced perfectly, served with different salads and tons of fresh bread.
+The mixed grilled meat plate is inextricable from Balkan travel, all barbecued and spiced perfectly, served with different salads and tons of fresh bread.

 Vegetarians will have a bit of a hard time here, but there’s always burek — flaky, fattening pastries stuffed with cheese, potatoes, spinach, or a variety of other fillings, most of which are usually vegetarian.

 And obviously, whatever you end up eating, you’ve got to wash that down with some…